Nordic corridor into the US

 Nordic fluency.
 Lagom register.
 American conviction gap.

-US market architecture for operators from Sweden, Denmark, Finland, and Norway.
-The Nordic register leads with design, sustainability, and process discipline.
+US marketing for operators from Sweden, Denmark, Finland, and Norway.
+The Nordic sales language leads with design, sustainability, and process discipline.
 American buyers filter first on category clarity, US peer set, and explicit commercial conviction.
 The fluency is shared.
-The register is not.
+The buyer language is not.

 Verticals carried across the Nordic corridor.